-Also known as just plain chard, swiss chard has large, fleshy but tender deep green leaves and thick, crisp stalks.
-Although they're unrelated, chard is similar to spinach, but with a stronger, more assertive (some think, bitter) flavour.
+Also known simply as 'chard', Swiss chard has large, fleshy, tender, deep-green leaves and thick, crisp stalks.
+Although they're unrelated, chard is similar to spinach, but with a stronger, more assertive (or, as some think, bitter) flavour.

-Different types of chard have different coloured stalks and ribs – some are white, some are a golden orange and some are red (called ruby or rhubarb chard) - there's even rainbow chard.
-There's very little difference in taste, but ruby and rhubarb chard can have a slightly stronger flavour.
+Different types of chard have different coloured stalks and ribs – some are white, some are golden-orange and some are red (called ruby or rhubarb chard), and there's even rainbow chard.
+There's very little difference in taste, but ruby chard can have a slightly stronger flavour.

 Choose the best

-The leaf and the stalks should be cooked separately.
-Wash, then cut off the stalks from the leaves and leave whole or chop, as required.
-On some older leaves you may need to cut the ribs out of the leaves, too.
-Leaves can be left whole, or chopped, as required.
+The leaves and stalks should be cooked separately, or the stems cooked a few minutes longer than the leaves, as they are firmer.
+Wash then cut the stalks from the leaves and leave whole or chop, as required.
+On some older leaves, you may need to cut out the ribs too.
+Leaves can be left whole or chopped, as required.

-In a perforated bag in the fridge, for up to four days.
+In the fridge for up to four days.

 - Leaves: boil (1-2 mins); steam (3-4 mins).